ucl-exoplanets/Iraclis/README.md

 #### Setting up a bins file

 A bins file is a simple txt file that contains three to six columns, indicating for each spectral light curve: a-b.
-Right and left edges of the extracted spectral light curve, in Angstrom, c-f. limb-darkening coefficients for the spectral light-curve.
+Right and left edges of the extracted spectral light curve, in Angstroms, c-f. limb-darkening coefficients for the spectral light-curve.
 Below, you can find the description of such a file (this file is included in the examples).

 `11108 11416 0.985047 -1.385670 1.781030 -0.7267230`